lfost42/grafana-notes/k8s/cka/itkiddie.md

   `kubectl taint nodes foo dedicated=special-user:NoSchedule`

 For the question we have
-`k taint node k3d-cluster-agent-0 PERMISSION=granted:NoSchedule`
-Note: for CK-X, we also need to taint the second node or it will accept the second pod.
-`k taint node k3d-cluster-server-0 PERMISSION=granted:NoSchedule`
+`k taint node node01 PERMISSION=granted:NoSchedule`

-Step Two: We need to create a pod with the appropriate tolerations to be scheduled on `k3d-cluster-agent-0` (or `node01` on killerkoda)
-`k run nginx --image nginx --dry-run=client -oyaml > pod.yaml`
+Step Two: We need to create a pod with the appropriate tolerations to be scheduled on `node01` `k run nginx --image nginx --dry-run=client -oyaml > pod.yaml` `vim pod.yaml`
-`vim pod.yaml`